25 – 26 March 2025 | University of Leeds

-A two-day workshop to discuss and debate two key challenges Annual-to-Decadal Predictions of Weather and Climate Perils, and European Windstorm Risk in a Changing Climate, with leading experts and key players from the insurance sector.
+CGFI and partners held a two-day workshop to discuss and debate two key challenges – annual-to-decadal predictions of weather and climate perils; and European windstorm risk in a changing climate – with leading experts and key players from the insurance sector.

-Following on from our events in March 2024 and January 2025, the UK CGFI Leeds Innovation Hub, in collaboration with the Lighthill Risk Network, Oasis LMF, Journal of Catastrophe Risk and Resilience, and Maximum Information, are hosting an in-person two-day workshop.
+Following on from our events in March 2024 and January 2025, the UK CGFI Leeds Innovation Hub, in collaboration with the Lighthill Risk Network, Oasis LMF, Journal of Catastrophe Risk and Resilience, and Maximum Information, hosted an in-person two-day workshop.

 About the Workshop